 Prerequisite: Physical Science and at least a B in Biology or special permission from the Biology instructor.
+One Year: 1 Credit (Weighted Course) Open to Grades 11-12

 Anatomy and Physiology is an advanced, upper level course that focuses on the names of human body structures and the processes of how they work together.
 This course is designed for those motivated students interested in the study of the human body or for those planning on continuing their education beyond high school, either to college or to technical school in a medical area of study.
 Dissections are required.
 NOTE: The Anatomy & Physiology class has been approved as a dual credit class through NTC.